 I look ahead with optimism and excitement to the coming months of work, play, saving, spending, learning, trying, loving, losing and gaining.
 On February 1 my seventh book will be released on Amazon, and one of my goals is to build local media contacts to get the word out.
 I’ll be taking this ongoing project with me into the new year, along with many other things — and I also get to decide what I want to leave behind.

 What else will happen in 2013?
-Will I write another book — add to the Sliding Sideways series, or begin a new one?
+Will I write another book — add to the Strangers on This Road series, or begin a new one?
 Which stranger will become a new friend?
 What new places will I see, what familiar places will I return to?
 And, strangest of all to imagine, how will I change, and how won’t I?

 It’s a big open blank canvas, just like an empty page waiting to have a story typed onto it.
 No doubt there will be as much unexpected joy and sorrow, transition and growth, laughter and pain as 2012 brought me.
 But I have, as always, high hopes for what will come.

 Wishing everyone a very joyful, thriving and peaceful New Year.